eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/CONTRIBUTING.md

 ## License

-By contributing to [The European Digital Identity Wallet Architecture and Reference Framework], you agree that your contributions will be licensed under the [Project's License](LICENSE).
+By contributing to [The European Digital Identity Wallet Architecture and Reference Framework](README.md), you agree that your contributions will be licensed under the [Project's License](LICENSE).